Manhattan Neighborhood Network Policies

-A registered non-profit organization that has IRS 501(c)(3) status can sponsor potential producers that do not permanently reside in Manhattan for the purpose of enrolling in and passing MNN’s Media Education Certification classes.
-These producers may then reserve facilities and equipment for the sole purpose of creating programming that advances the mission of the non-profit organization.
+A registered non-profit organization that has IRS 501(c)(3) status can sponsor potential producers for the purpose of enrolling in and passing MNN’s Media Education classes for the purpose of becoming a Community Producer and using MNN facilities and equipment.
+These producers may then reserve MNN facilities and equipment for the sole purpose of creating programming that advances the mission of the non-profit organization.

-MNN does not facilitate or recognize independent Certified Producer- or Sponsor-run internship programs as official MNN internship programs.
+MNN does not facilitate or recognize independent Community Producer- or Sponsor-run internship programs as official MNN internship programs.